syncthing/docs/specs/untrusted.rst

 The block list is encrypted and adjusted:

 - The offset and size are adjusted to account for block overhead

-- The hash is encrypted using AES-SIV
+- The hash is encrypted using AES-SIV (with the file key)

 The resulting encrypted hash can't be used for data verification by the untrusted device, but it can be used as a form of "token" referring to a given data block for reuse purposes.

-Finally, the whole original file metadata (in protobuf form) is encrypted using XChaCha20-Poly1305 and attached to the fake fileinfo.
-This is retained on the untrusted side and passed along to trusted devices, where it will be used in place of the fake fileinfo.
+Finally, the whole original FileInfo (in protobuf form) is encrypted using XChaCha20-Poly1305 with the file key and attached to the fake FileInfo.
+This is retained on the untrusted side and passed along to trusted devices, where it will be used in place of the fake FileInfo.

 .. graphviz::